TrashPandaCode/reports/pmpt-bv-final/chapters/dataset.typ

   The real-world portion contains room images paired with RT60 values across six frequency bands, with the acoustic data stored in CSV format.
 This data was collected from various spaces throughout TH Köln, with a primary focus on office environments.
 However, the dataset also includes several outlier room types, such as server rooms, laboratories, and a motion capture studio.

   The acoustic measurements were conducted following the methodology outlined in @rev_man_meas.
 To enhance efficiency, we partially automated this process through a custom Python script that accepts the room name as input, performs a frequency sweep, and automatically saves the resulting impulse response, RT60 values, and generates plots for visual verification.
-Images were captured using a range of mobile devices, including a Google Pixel 8, iPhone 13, Samsung Galaxy S10, and iPad Mini.
+Images were captured using a range of mobile devices, including a Google Pixel 8, iPhone 13, iPad Gen. 10, Samsung Galaxy S10 and a Xiaomi Poco F3.
 All photographs were taken from the doorway threshold at approximately head height (1.7m to 1.9m).

-  #todo("check devices")
   #todo("go more in depth about analyzing recordings")

   To ensure comprehensive coverage, multiple measurements and images were recorded in each room, with the objective of capturing diverse acoustic and visual conditions.
 Throughout the data collection process, we took care to avoid capturing room modes or other acoustic artifacts that could introduce bias into our results.